feichay10/Practica-DandC-QThreadPool/README.md

 -    '#' indicates a comment.
 -    Using -p and -d together is allowed; last one will be considered
 -    Real-time priority is determined as -1 - value, so priority ends up being [-1,-100]
+-    Standard scheduler is usually quite good, therefore important real-time priority benefits are not usually observed
 -    Root privileges required for real-time executions

 ## Built With